The CHILDES database contains transcript and media data collected from conversations with children.

 - If the corpus is linked to audio or video, you need to

-download those files and place the media into the transcript folders.
+download the media files from the links on the corpus page and place them into the transcript folders.

 - You need to download and install the CLAN program.